jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1608/index.md

 ### Directory of PC-SIG Library Disk #1608

-     Volume in drive A is DISK1608
+     Volume in drive A has no label
      Directory of A:\

     @DIR     HLP      2622   7-09-88   7:51p